- Most materials check out for three weeks: books, audiobooks, nontraditionals and DVD sets of 200 minutes or more.

-Patrons will be assessed a 20 cent daily fine for each overdue item with the following exceptions:
+Customers will be assessed a 20 cent daily fine for each overdue item, including Prospector items, with the following exceptions:

 - The library offers a grace period for most material.
 Items returned or renewed within three days of the due date will not be subject to a fine.
 Any item going past the grace period date will be assessed a fine from the due date.

-- There is a $1 daily fine for reference materials and nontraditional items/equipment.
+- There is a $1 daily fine for reference materials.

 - Overdue Interlibrary Loan items cost $1 per day with no grace period.

 - Book Club Express kits: